by-toolbox/Data-Inspector/README.md

 ## Getting Started

 Open a .db file using the folder icon and select the desired model to load its records.

+## Contributing

+This is a community-led effort, so we welcome as many contributors who can help.
+Read the [Contribution Guide](https://github.com/DataInspectorApp/Data-Inspector/blob/main/CONTRIBUTING.md) for more information.